-There are few things as well loved as summertime in North Carolina.
+There are few things as well-loved as summertime in North Carolina.
 Spending time outdoors on the water is a favorite activity for many North Carolinians, and it’s a great way to celebrate the season with friends and family.
-Whether you’re kayaking down rivers in the Western part of the state, boating on lakes in the Piedmont or swimming on the coast, you can’t go wrong with a long vacation or weekend getaway filled with fun activities on the water.
+Whether you’re kayaking down rivers in the Western part of the state, boating on lakes in Piedmont, or swimming on the coast, you can’t go wrong with an extended vacation or weekend getaway filled with fun activities on the water.

-Enjoying time on the water does come with its dangers, however, so it’s important to remain cautious and always be aware of safety.
+However, enjoying time on the water does come with its dangers, so it’s important to remain cautious and always be aware of safety.
 Keep these 7 tips in mind for staying safe on the water this summer.

 1. Establish Clear Guidelines

 First and foremost, always have clear rules and guidelines set for your kids.
 If you’re at the beach, make sure they know they need to let you know or ask permission before they get in the water.
-For days spent on the boat, it’s important they understand any rules you have set around water skiing, tubing or simply being on the boat.
+For days spent on the boat, they must understand any rules you have set around water skiing, tubing, or simply being on the boat.

 2. Lather Up With Sunscreen

-Make sure your kids (and the rest of your crew) are wearing sunscreen and reapply it regularly.
-All it takes is one bad burn to ruin the entire vacation, so it’s crucial to keep it on!
-Consider wearing a hat or light clothing to help protect from the sun as well.
+Make sure your kids (and the rest of your crew) wear sunscreen and reapply it regularly.
+All it takes is one lousy burn to ruin the entire vacation, so it’s crucial to keep it on!
+Consider wearing a hat or light clothing to help protect yourself from the sun as well.

 3. Use the Buddy System